poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 #.
 Minimum redundancy
 #.
 Make queries easy (avoid redundant work, make `select` / `join` easy)

-For E.R. diagrams, some of the usual techniques^[Cf. for instance <http://infolab.stanford.edu/~ullman/fcdb/aut07/slides/er.pdf>.] are:
+For ER diagrams, some of the usual techniques^[Cf. for instance <http://infolab.stanford.edu/~ullman/fcdb/aut07/slides/er.pdf>.] are:

 - Limit the use of weak entity sets.
 - Do not use an entity when an attribute will do.